phillee62/Digitial_circadian_disruption_markers/README.md

 - Running the comprehensive analysis with the provided sample data should take only about a minute.

-- Users will need to appropriately change `line 5`, `line 40`, `line 49`, and `line 60` with their appropriate local directory to successfully import preprocessed data.
+- Users will need to appropriately change `line 5`, `line 40`, `line 49`, and `line 60` in `main.m` with their appropriate local directory to successfully import preprocessed data.

 - As part of the algorithm, four separate `results.csv` files will be generated:
     1. `Sleep_results.csv` containing the estimated timing of sleep onset, sleep midpoint, and sleep offset for each day.
 This is obtained by running the funtion `run_sleep_analysis.m`.